 This section outlines how semantics for the interval logics of Halpern and Shoham~\cite{HS91}, and Venema~\cite{Venema90} arise as instances of the convolution algebras developed in previous sections.
-Our constructions start from partial monoids of strict finite segments over arbitrary partial orders, yet the approach is modular with respect to adaptations to partial semigroups of non-strict segments and to instantiations to algebras of strict or non-strict intervals, as in Section~\ref{sec:segments-intervals}.
-It is also generic with respect to discrete, dense or Dedekind complete orders.
+Our constructions start from partial monoids of strict closed segments over arbitrary partial orders, yet the approach is modular with respect to adaptations to partial semigroups of non-strict segments and to instantiations to algebras of strict or non-strict intervals, as in Section~\ref{sec:segments-intervals}.
+It is also generic with respect to discrete, dense or Dedekind-complete orders.

-The unary and binary interval modalities that form our convolution algebras are more general as usual as well.
-As in Sections~\ref{sec:modal-binary-relat} and \ref{sec:modal-ternary-relat}, they are based on lattice-valued or quantale-valued functions that admit quantitative interpretations apart from the standard qualitative ones.
-As we disregard concrete syntax by and large in this and the following sections, our algebraic semantics are \emph{loose}: they are not generated by homomorphic extensions of semantic maps from (finite) sets of atomic functions or predicates and restricted sets of operations.
+The unary and binary interval modalities that form our convolution algebras are more general as well.
+As in Sections~\ref{sec:modal-binary-relat} and \ref{sec:modal-ternary-relat}, they are based on lattice-valued or quantale-valued functions that admit quantitative interpretations beyond the standard qualitative ones.
+As we disregard concrete syntax in this and the following sections, our algebraic semantics are \emph{loose}: they are not generated by homomorphic extensions of semantic maps from (finite) sets of atomic functions or predicates and restricted sets of operations.
 Instead they are given by full convolution algebras formed by all functions or predicates of a certain type.
 More precise semantics usually arise as subalgebras induced by homomorphic images.
 Typical examples are subalgebras that are closed under the semiring operations, but not with respect to arbitrary infima and suprema.